 During childhood and adolescence, youth will inevitably act out negatively in a number of ways.
 Many times this is due to the fact that they are simply testing their limits; trying to find some semblance of independence.
 Other times, however, they may be acting out as the direct result of a mental health condition over which they seem to have no control.
-In situations such as these, the staff at Desert Hills has designed specific programming options that are tailored to meet the needs of youth who have found themselves in a downward spiral of destructive behaviors.
+In situations such as these, the staff at our center has designed specific treatment options that are tailored to meet the needs of youth who have found themselves in a downward spiral of destructive behaviors.
 When children and adolescents act out in a manner in which they are repeatedly getting into fights with peers, are blatantly disobeying rules and defying authority figures, and are damaging property, it is possible that they are suffering from conduct disorder.
 While the consequences that can arise as a result of the behaviors that are characteristic of this mental health condition can cause great disruption in lives of those afflicted by it, there are treatment options available that can help put an end to this devastation cycle of maladaptive behaviors.

 Helping a Loved One or Family Member Get Treatment